spatie/laravel-settings/README.md

 Now, when the `DateSettings` settings class is injected somewhere in your application, the `birth_date` property will be `DateTime('16-05-1994')`.

-If all properties are overwritten, no database calls will be made.
-If only some properties are overwritten, the package will first load the settings from the database and then overwrite the properties.
-It is possible to explicitly throw an MissingSettings exception when a property is not overwritten in a fake method call
+If all properties are overwritten, no calls to repositories will be made.
+If only some properties are overwritten, the package will first add the overwritten properties and then load the missing settings from the repository.
+It is possible to explicitly throw an MissingSettings exception when a property is not overwritten in a fake method call like this:

 ```php
 DateSettings::fake([